WenjiangDeng/MAX/README.md

 # MAX: quantification of mutant-allele expression at isoform level

 ## 1. What is MAX?
-MAX is a novel method to quantify the mutant-allele expression at isoform level from RNA-seq data.
+MAX is a novel method to quantify the Mutant-Allele eXpression (MAX) at isoform level from RNA-seq data.

 ## 2. The input data of MAX
 MAX requires several files as input, such as: